12 December 2009

 Eventually it became time to leave, so back to the 'T' we went.
 Tessie finally showed some signs of tiredness, then fell asleep on my lap for the train ride home.

 Which only meant she got her second wind that night, and stayed up until midnight after wearing us out all day!
+We had a very pleasant visit, but before long we had eaten all the turkey we could handle,

 (Being slow learners, we repeated the whole experience with a trip to Boston's Museum of Science a few days later.
 That'll be my next post.)